tfaieta/app-template/README.md

 # App Template

 This is a frontend template for applications that I made as a starting point for multiple different projects and is updated as I explore new concepts inside the mobile app space.
+It will be updated regularly for my personal use.
+Feel free to use this as a starting point for your application.

 ## The Stack